Where is your office located?

 What modalities do you use in your client work?

-My core modality is cognitive-behavioral: changing your thoughts and mindset in order to change your feelings and behavior.
+My core modality is cognitive-behavioral: changing your thoughts and core beliefs in order to change your feelings and behavior.
 More broadly, I use an existential, here-and-now approach, where clients start accepting responsibility for making themselves fulfilled and happy.
 I also work from a narrative perspective, helping my clients create positive and constructive meaning from their personal stories — even trauma.
 Many of my clients also engage in a Twelve-Step program of recovery, and I am always happy to assist them with their step work.

 Are you going to make me get completely sober?